rcook/rclopts/README.md

 ## `CliHelper` module

-This class encapsulates the standard behaviour of handling parser errors, displaying them

 This class encapsulates the standard behaviour of handling parser errors, displaying them via standard error and exiting with a nonzero return code.